AnggielaRojas/DataReapers/README.md

 # Data Visualization

 ## Bar graph
-* The following inlcudes snipets of our bar graph
+* The following includes snippets of our bar graph
-* The bar graphs compares Fetal deaths to Delivery methods such as Vaginal and Caesarean
+* The bar graphs, compares Fetal deaths to Delivery methods such as Vaginal and Caesarean
 <img width="469" alt="Screen Shot 2022-01-13 at 10 37 31 PM" src="https://user-images.githubusercontent.com/89117449/149447428-b89541c2-a539-4939-9411-af3ccf002734.png">

 ### Our code :